Feeding the world’s growing population

 "It is well documented that agricultural emissions are significant for New Zealand, so it's vital that New Zealand farmers understand how to manage greenhouse gas emissions responsibly and sustainably.

-The greenhouse gas certification endorsement is being established with financial support from DairyNZ.
+The greenhouse gas endorsement is being established with financial support from DairyNZ.
 There is currently no additional charge for this endorsement.